artsus4/hakchi2-wiki/FAQ.md

 A: Simply copy all files of the new version into the folder of the old version with replacement.
 Or just copy folders “dump”, “games” and "config" (or "config.ini" for old versions) from the old version to the new version folder.

+**Q: I missed my original kernel image :( Where I can find it?**

+A: You can easily find it on torrent trackers.

+**Q: Can I turn my NES Mini into Famicom Mini?
+And vice-versa?

+A: Yes, but you need firmware of this console.
+You can find it on torrent trackers too.

 **Q: Some games are displayed with an incorrect name; some characters are missing.
 Why?**

 A: The NES Mini doesn’t contain some characters in its font, but I created my own font.
-You can use it on the latest version.
 Don’t forget to enable it in the “Settings” menu (enabled by default).

 **Q: Can you modify emulator so the combination of buttons on gamepad will trigger reset?**

 A: I̶t̶ ̶i̶s̶ ̶p̶o̶s̶s̶i̶b̶l̶e̶ ̶i̶n̶ ̶t̶h̶e̶o̶r̶y̶ ̶b̶u̶t̶ ̶n̶e̶e̶d̶ ̶t̶o̶ ̶d̶i̶s̶a̶s̶s̶e̶m̶b̶l̶e̶ ̶b̶i̶n̶a̶r̶y̶ ̶o̶f̶ ̶e̶m̶u̶l̶a̶t̶o̶r̶.̶ ̶I̶ ̶h̶a̶v̶e̶ ̶n̶o̶t̶ ̶s̶o̶ ̶m̶u̶c̶h̶ ̶s̶k̶i̶l̶l̶.̶
 I made it.
-Just enable this hack in the menu and sync.
+Just enable this hack in the menu.

 **Q: Can I use save-states on added games?**

 A: Yes, you can.
 Battery backed games can use their internal saves too.
 Note that saves are stored on a writable partition along with other save-states.
 When you delete a game, all save-states remains in the memory.
-You can delete them at once using factory reset.
-But they take only a few kilobytes.
+You can delete them using Save-State Manager since version 2.16.

-**Q: Your English is awful!
-Can we do something about it?**

-A: hakchi2 is opensource: https://github.com/ClusterM/hakchi2
-So you can clone it, fix, upload and make pull requests.
-Or just send me list of fixes.
-In the same way, you can add other languages and cool features.
-But I'll make a translation tool soon.
-It's better to wait for it.

-**Q: How do I uninstall it?**

-A: There is an uninstall feature since version 2.08.

 **Q: I want to upload games to my brother's/sister's/mother's/father's NES Mini on the same computer as the one I used to flash my NES.
 How can I do this?**